gdm413229/hellsmith-editor/README.md

 # Hellsmith (GTK3)

 Hellsmith is an editor for GZDoom archives and maps.
-The project is conceived as a Linux counterpart to the Windows-exclusive GZDoom Builder.
+The project is an effort to give Linux users an editor that's on par or in some cases, superior to the Windows-exclusive GZDoom Builder.
 The original vision was to be a union of SLADE and GZDoom Builder integrated into GZDoom.

+## What makes Hellsmith superior to GZDoom Builder?

+ * No need for a Common Language Runtime (more conservative on RAM and makes the editor run on many more CPUs!)
+ * Original "Carmack" Renderer (preview your vanilla DOOM maps the way Mr. Carmack intended!)

 ## The Legend of the Hellsmith (gdm413229's version)